buildkite/docs/styleguide/STYLE.md

 This is useful for improving readability on small screens.
 Otherwise, complex tables or tables with very long variable names can be difficult to read or break the page layout.

-On small screens, responsive tables are styled as stacked lists and table headings are duplicated against the respective table cells of data.
-On medium screens and up, these duplicated _faux_ table headings are hidden and the tables look as per usual.
+On small screens, responsive tables are styled as stacked lists, and table headings are duplicated against the respective table cells of data.
+On medium-sized and large screens, these duplicated _faux_ table headings are hidden and the tables look as per usual.

 #### Prepending icons
 You can prepend an icon to boost the visual emphasis for an inline text.
 To do this, wrap the text with `<span class="add-icon-#{ICON_NAME}">`.